 - She has little in the way of damage buffs.

 - She was the faction's #1 competitive caster throughout Mk2 and in the first year of Mk3.
 Opponents tend to know her pretty well.

-- Anti-magic tricks, as well as counters for arcing spells can hurt you a lot (Severius1, Garryth, anyone with Arcane Vortex or Arcane Suppression, etc.).
+- Anti-magic tricks as well as counters for arcing spells can hurt you a lot (e.g., Severius1, Garryth, anyone with Arcane Vortex or Arcane Suppression, etc.).

-- Fragile.
+- She is fragile.
 Boosted damage rolls, electro-leaps/trick shots, Continuous Fire, or slammed/thrown models are all legitimate dangers (that latter only if they stripped Force Field from her).